AdamsGeeky/Alx_journey/C_language/note.md

    |    %E      |  floating point            |

 ***
+# Escape Sequences
+  are used to format the out put or space between the charecter

 # constant in C
  there are two types of constant in c programming language
  1. primary constant